lo585983/snes9x_3ds/readme.md

 7. Use of the 3DS GPU for hardware acceleration
 8. Use of the 3DS GPU hardware for some computation related to tile flips / texture coordinates.
 9. The hardware rendering was derived from the original Snes9X software renderer.
 Thus, they don't scale very well during very heavy HDMA effects.
-10. DSP runs off concurrently and independently on the syscore thread.
+10. The SNES DSP runs off concurrently and independently on the syscore thread.
 Even without syncing with the 65816c/SPC700, it produces reasonable sound and music.

 What's supported: